Elder Benefit Specialist Program:

 - Supplemental Security Income (SSI)/Disability Insurance (SSDI) initial application assistance

 Elder Benefit Specialist Program Referral Process

-Potential EBS clients that are new to the program should first contact the ADRC Information & Assistance helpline by calling (608) 240-7400.
-An I & A Specialist will discern their particular issue, in many cases assist the client to resolve the issue, or escalate their issue to an EBS through an internal referral to the program if necessary.
+Potential EBS clients who present with issues on the priority lists above should first contact the ADRC Information & Assistance Helpline by calling (608) 240-7400.
+An I & A Specialist will discern their particular issue and, in many cases, assist the client to resolve the issue or they will escalate it to an EBS through an internal referral to the program, if necessary.